Soledad Miranda

 Cuatro bodas y pico

-Click here for pictures from Cuatro bodas y pico and here to find it on IMDB.
-I've never seen this movie, so if you have please let me know.
+Click here for a synopsis, pictures, and video from Cuatro bodas y pico and here to find it on IMDB.
 According to the IMDB, this movie was released in Germany over 40 years after its original Spanish release!
+This movie is for sale in the store.
+My copy of this movie is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.

 Director: Juan de Orduña